charles-so/SuperMarioBros-AI-Strategies/README.md

 #### Download Miniconda Installer: https://docs.conda.io/en/latest/miniconda.html
 ### Method one (`install.sh`):
 This script will automatically detect, create and activate conda environment based on your system architecture.

+Note: It is designed for UNIX platforms (Linux / MacOS).
+Not compatible with Windows Powershell.
+If you are using Windows, try using Git Bash to work around it or follow the manual installation guide.
 ```bash
    # give permission to execute
    chmod +x ./environments/install.sh